AnyChart/docs.anychart.com/Basic_Charts_Types/Pyramid_Chart.md

   var chart = anychart.pyramid(data);

   chart.connectorStroke({
-    thickness: 2,   // set thickness of the connectors
+    // set thickness of the connectors
+    thickness: 2,
-    color: '#444',  // set color of the connectors
+    // set color of the connectors
+    color: '#444',
-    dash: '4 2'     // set dashed connectors.
+    // set dashed connectors.
 Dashes are 4px and gaps are 2px
+    dash: '4 2'
   });
 ```

 You can find more information about lines in [Line Settings tutorial](../Appearance_Settings/Lines_Settings).
 Here is the pyramid with tuned connectors.

-{sample}BCT\_PyramidChart\_05{sample}
+{sample}BCT\_PyramidChart\_06{sample}

 ### Position